OULibraries/homebox/README.txt

 PROFILE INTEGRATION
 -------------------

-Home box 2 integrates with Drupal's core profile module.
-After creating a page, you can navigate to admin/user/homebox and choose any available Home box page to reside as a tab on user's profiles.
+Homebox 2 integrates with Drupal's core profile module.
+After creating a page, you can navigate to admin/user/homebox and choose any available Homebox page to reside as a tab on user's profiles.
-User's can only view their own Home box profile tab.
+User's can only view their own Homebox profile tab.

 ORGANIC GROUPS INTEGRATION
 --------------------------

-Similar to the previously mentioned, Home box integrates with the Organic Groups module.
-You have the option to have a Home box page reside as a group homepage tab, or become the new group homepage itself.
+Similar to the previously mentioned, Homebox integrates with the Organic Groups module.
+You have the option to have a Homebox page reside as a group homepage tab, or become the new group homepage itself.
 You must enable the homebox_og module then navigate to admin/og/homebox.

 FEATURES INTEGRATION
 --------------------

-Home box 2 has the ability to import and export pages, as well as have them live in code.
-Because of this, Home box has been made to integrate with the Features.module.
+Homebox 2 has the ability to import and export pages, as well as have them live in code.
+Because of this, Homebox has been made to integrate with the Features.module.
 For more information about Features, please visit http://drupal.org/project/features.

 API
 ---

-Modules can now ship with a Home box completely in code.
+Modules can now ship with a Homebox completely in code.
 See homebox_example.module for an example and documentation.